DevcodeCJ/munchies/README.md

 **Hello!** 👋

-A React | NodeJS | Express app built to add and review restaurants by location and price range.
-It used PostgreSQL db on the backend for storage.
+A React | NodeJS | Express app built to add and review restaurants by location and price range, connected to PostgreSQL db on the backend for storage.

-- 👉 Now hosted on Heroku.
-Visit the app [here](https://blogbase-app.herokuapp.com/blogs)

 ## Building the project